 Beekeeping is a complicated activity, and even the most experienced beekeepers may not know some aspects of the activity.
-So, to help beginners and even veterans to understand a few of the most trivial aspects of it, we are providing several answers to some of the frequently asked questions about beekeeping.
+So, to help new beekeeping hobbyists and even veterans to understand a few of the most trivial aspects of it, we are providing several answers to some of the frequently asked questions about beekeeping.
 Included below are questions about how many bees are needed to start a honey-making business, as well as what beekeepers should do during each of the four seasons of the year.

 How Many Bees Do You Need to Start?